igneus/pslm/README.md

 Tool for automatic pointing of psalm texts for the traditional formulae of Gregorian chant psalmody.

-# Problem and it's solutions
+# Problem and its solutions

 When preparing booklets for chanted Divine Office, you probably have to - unless your schola is *extremely* skilled in Latin and psalmody -